lwjglgamedev/zvk/bookcontents/chapter-09/chapter-09.md

 <img src="rc09-transparent-artifact.png" title="" alt="Screen Shot" data-align="center">

 In order to solve that, we are going to apply an easy fix, we will first draw non transparent objects to force transparent objects to blend with non transparent ones.
-This function still can make some artifacts (if we have may transparent objects that overlap between them), but it is simple enough and produces good results.
+This fix still can make some artifacts (if we have may transparent objects that overlap between them), but it is simple enough and produces good results.
 In order to apply that, we need first to have a way to check if an object is transparent or not.
 We will add this support in the `VkTexture` struct.
 We will add a new attribute named `transparent` that will hold `true` if the texture has transparent values.
 We will set up this attribute in the `create` function by calling a new function named `isTransparent`.